JWeinelt/Caesar-Panel/README.md

 This repo contains the frontend panel of **Caesar.**

 ## 📥 Download
-As this software won't work standalone, please download a full pack from [the main repository](https://github.com/JWeinelt/Caesar/releases).
+You will find a full download [at the Releases](https://github.com/JWeinelt/Caesar-Panel/releases).

 ## ⚙️ Requirements
 - Java 17 or newer